-The self-reflection and career exploration processes underpinning the development of the Senior Education and Training (SET) Plan are a major focus of the Year 10 Careers program.
+The self-reflection and career exploration processes underpinning the development of the Senior Education and Training (SET) Plan are a major focus of the Year 10 Careers program at the beginning of Term 3.
 This will help students to select and structure senior learning options so that they reflect their interests and ambitions as well as meeting tertiary entry requirements.